learn-co-curriculum/phase-0-intro-to-js-2-objects-lab/README.md

 address.

-To start, define a `employee` variable and assign it to an `Object` containing `name` and `streetAddress` keys.
-You can set it to whatever values you like.
+To start, define a `employee` variable and assign it to an `Object` containing `name` and `streetAddress` keys; you can use whatever values you like.
+Use literal syntax to create your `Object`.
 Various updates will be applied to this variable (destructively and non-destructively) in this lab.

-Once you've set up the `employee` variable, you'll need to create the following four functions:
+Once you've initialized the `employee` Object, you'll need to create the following four functions:

 - `updateEmployeeWithKeyAndValue()`: this function should take in three
   arguments: a `employee` `Object`, a `key` and a `value`.
 This function should